chrisp1985/DesignPrinciples/README.md

 ### Prototype
 Basically, cloning an object rather than creating a new expensive one from scratch.
+Once cloned, it's its own object, so anything further done to the original object will not be reflected in the clone's attributes.

+An example of this can be found in the [ComplexClass](src/main/java/com/chrisp1985/gof/prototype/ComplexClass.java) class.